 Whether or not you have spoken to a potential supervisor in the Department, please apply using the PhD and professional doctorate online application system.
-You are strongly encouraged to read the Graduate School's guidance on how to write a research proposal (PDF) before submitting your application.
+You are strongly encouraged to read the Doctoral and Researcher College's guidance on how to write a research proposal (PDF) before submitting your application.

 You'll need to complete the necessary information and attach copies of relevant documents, including the details of two appropriate referees.